GroundingBooth: Grounding Text-to-Image Customization: Introduction

-To fully address our new task, we propose GroundingBooth, a general framework for grounded text-to-image customization.
-Specifically, based on a pretrained text-to-image model, we build a new text-image joint grounding module that encourages both the foreground subjects and background objects to accurately follow the locations indicated by the input bounding boxes.
-To further enhance the identity preservation of the subjects, we propose a masked cross-attention layer in the U-Net, which disentangles subject-driven foreground generation and text-driven background generation in each transformer block, effectively preventing the blending of multiple objects in the same location and enforcing the generation of clear subjects.
-As shown in Fig.~\ref{fig:problem}, with such dedicated designs of the network structures, our framework not only achieves grounded text-to-image customization with a single subject (Fig.~\ref{fig:problem} (a)), but also supports multi-subject customization (Fig.~\ref{fig:problem} (b)), where users can input multiple subjects along with their bounding boxes, and our model can generate each subject in the exact target region with identity preservation and scene harmonization.
-Our model also allows for the grounding of background objects (Fig.~\ref{fig:problem} (b)).

-The key contributions of this work can be summarized as follows. \begin{itemize} \item We propose a general framework, GroundingBooth, that achieves grounded text-to-image customization.
-Specifically, our model achieves joint layout grounding of both the foreground subjects and the text-guided background, while maintaining accurate identity of the subjects.
-Furthermore, our model enables the customization of multiple subjects at once. \item We propose a novel layout-guided masked cross-attention module, which disentangles the foreground subject generation and text-driven background generation through cross-attention manipulation thus avoiding false context blending. \item Experiment results show the effectiveness of our model in text-image alignment, identity preservation, and layout alignment. \end{itemize}
+To fully address our task, we propose GroundingBooth, a general framework for grounded text-to-image customization.
+Specifically, to enable layout control, we propose a \textbf{grounding module} that ensures both the foreground subjects and background objects adhere to the input bounding boxes.
+Moreover, we observe that without specific design, the appearance of the generated subject tends to blended with its surrounding background objects generated from prompts~\cite{xiao2023fastcomposer}.
+To resolve this issue and further improve the identity preservation of the subject, we propose a \textbf{subject-grounded cross-attention layer} that disentangles the subject-driven foreground generation and text-driven background generation, effectively preventing the erroneous blending of visual concepts.
+As shown in Fig.~\ref{fig:problem}, our framework not only achieves grounded text-to-image customization with a single subject (Fig.~\ref{fig:problem} (a)), but also supports multi-subject customization (Fig.~\ref{fig:problem} (b)): users can input multiple subjects along with their bounding boxes, and our model can generate each subject in the exact target region with identity preservation and scene harmonization.
+Meanwhile, our model also allows for the grounding of multiple background objects (Fig.~\ref{fig:problem} (b)).
+We summarize our contributions below: \begin{itemize} \item We propose GroundingBooth, a general framework for the grounded text-to-image customization task.
+Our model achieves layout control for both foreground subjects and background objects while preserving subject identity.
+Furthermore, it supports multi-subject customization. \item We propose a subject-grounded cross-attention layer, which disentangles the foreground subject generation and text-driven background generation through cross-attention manipulation, thus preventing erroneous context blending. \item Our model outperforms existing works in text-image alignment, identity preservation, and layout alignment. \end{itemize}